suryatejess/suryatejess/README.md

  ### Future Projects

   i .
-HTTP/1.1 server from scratch using Java
+Implement HTTP/1.1 server from scratch using Java

   ii.
 Build a macropad with raspberry pi pico